1972 Summer Olympics: Host city selection

 Munich won its Olympic bid on 26 April 1966, at the 64th IOC Session in Rome, Italy, over bids presented by Detroit, Madrid, and Montréal.
 Montréal would eventually host the following Olympic Games in 1976.

+Within Spain, Barcelona had prepared a project more developed than Madrid, but the decisive meeting was held on Christmas Eve, 1965 in Madrid and the Barcelona members of the Spanish Olympic Committee were told that no matter of importance would be dealt with so they did not meet.

+Thus, the SOC presented the Madrid bid.

 Other bids, including one from the two cities that expressed interest alongside Paris, submitted a letter to the IOC to make an official bid, but it ultimately did not materialize.

 Munich massacre

 The Games were largely overshadowed by what has come to be known as the "Munich massacre".
 Just before dawn on 5 September, a group of eight members of the Palestinian Black September militant organization broke into the Olympic Village and took eleven Israeli athletes, coaches and officials hostage in their apartments.
 Two of the hostages who resisted were killed in the first moments of the break-in; the subsequent standoff in the Olympic Village lasted for almost 18 hours.

 Late in the evening of 5 September that same day, the terrorists and their nine remaining hostages were transferred by helicopter to the military airport of Fürstenfeldbruck, ostensibly to board a plane bound for an undetermined Arab country.
 The German authorities planned to ambush them there, but underestimated the numbers of their opposition and were thus undermanned.
 During a botched rescue attempt, all of the Israeli hostages were killed.
 Four of them were shot, then incinerated when one of the terrorists detonated a grenade inside the helicopter in which the hostages were sitting.
-The 5 remaining hostages were then shot and killed with a machine gun.
+The five remaining hostages were then shot and killed with a machine gun.

 "Our worst fears have been realized tonight.
 They have now said that there were 11 hostages.
 Two were killed in their rooms, yesterday morning.
 Nine were killed at the airport, tonight.
 They're all gone."

 — —After a series of conflicting reports and rumours, Jim McKay of ABC brought the news at 3:24 a.m. local time.